-And then there’s Andrea Grisdale of IC Bellagio, a master of efficiency who plans trips to Italy for thousands of travelers each year.
+And then there’s Andrea Grisdale, one of our Trusted Travel Experts for Italy, who is a master of efficiency who plans trips to Italy for thousands of travelers each year.
 She suggests starting in Naples and ending in Florence, based on airline schedules from the U.S., airport distances, and hotel check-in times.
 Here’s an itinerary that Andrea recommends for you:

 Day 1: FLY TO NAPLES (OR ROME)

 When booking your airline ticket, keep in mind that if you must connect in Rome to get to Naples, it may be faster to drive from the Rome airport to Naples than to fly that short distance.